-Garner’s dissertation project is an ethnographic community study of Rockdale County, GA in which she explores the discourse and practice of Southern hospitality among contemporary residents of the changing Southern United States.
+Garner’s current project is an ethnographic community study of Rockdale County, GA in which she explores the discourse and practice of Southern hospitality among contemporary residents of the changing Southern United States.
 Her analysis traces connections between Southern regional culture and Christian religious culture to explain how community members negotiate the politics of belonging in Rockdale.
 A related paper on the blurring of rural-urban boundaries was published in The ANNALS of the American Academy of Political and Social Science, and another on Northern and Southern biases in urban ethnography and regional sociology was published in Sociology Compass.

 Garner’s earlier research focused on gender and parenting, and her comparison of mothering and fathering in the context of family visits to Philadelphia museums was published in Qualitative Sociology.
 Her collaborative work with David Grazian illustrating the gender socialization of girls and boys during family visits to urban zoos appeared in Social Psychology Quarterly and won the 2017 Award for Distinguished Scholarship from the Animals and Society section of the American Sociological Association.